 Allergens will naturally increase during the winter.
 Bacteria can grow indoors because of the conditions, but dust may also accumulate in our homes.
-Indoor air quality will adjust to your surrounding environment.
+The indoor air quality will adjust to your surrounding environment.
 If you live in an area with heavy rain, allergens are going to become a problem in your house.
 Snow doesn’t promote dust and mold growth in your home, but a heat pump can bring bacteria into the ventilation.
 You may want to invest in an indoor air quality control system.

 Improving Indoor Air Quality

-An indoor air quality control system can improve the air flow in your home.
+An indoor air quality control system can improve the airflow in your home.
 A technician can find the right location for the installation, which will prevent humid conditions and mold growth.
 The ventilation in your home will benefit from this service during winter months, but you can appreciate fresh air all year.